The Cheshire Smile

 A Spotlight on how the Cheshire Smile evolved from a simple duplicated news sheet, to a widely known disability-related journal between 1954 and 1999.

-The Cheshire Smile started originally as a newsletter for Le Court residents and staff, however it soon became more widely known amongst the early Cheshire homes and invited contributions from services across the UK.
+The Cheshire Smile started originally as a newsletter for people living and working at Le Court, written by a small team of residents, however it soon became more widely known amongst the early Cheshire homes and invited contributions from services across the UK.

 The Smile also included many articles related to changes in social policy in the UK and abroad, sharing news of changes in the NHS, benefits and debates around disability.